-- Revenue from sale of goods is recognized when the control of goods are transferred to the buyer, usually on dispatch of the goods to customers. - Return on bank deposits is recognized on a time proportion basis on accrual basis at applicable rate. - Mark-up on grower loan is accounted for in line with the recovery of the respective loan due to exigencies involved in such matters.
-Recognition of markup on loans considered doubtful is deferred. - Share of the profit or loss of associates is taken to profit & loss account under equity method (note 4.2) and dividend is credited to investment in associate in the period when the Company's right to receive the payment is established.
+- Revenue from sale of goods is recognized when control of goods is transferred to customers, usually on dispatch of the goods to customers. - Return on bank deposits is recognized on a time proportion basis on accrual basis at applicable rate. - Mark-up on grower loan is accounted for in line with the recovery of the respective loan due to exigencies involved in such matters.
+Recognition of markup on loans considered doubtful is deferred. - Share of the profit or loss of associates is taken to statement of profit or loss under equity method (note 7.1) and dividend is credited to investment in associate in the period when the Company's right to receive the payment is established.

-3.15 Foreign currency transactions and translation
+3.16 Foreign currency transactions and translation